June 21st, 2019

 Genome assemblers are increasingly aware that a diploid organism has two different, but very similar, copies of each genome: hence the correct outcome of an assembly cannot be a single string.
 Finally, metagenomics studies different species that can share portions of the genome: another example where the correct representation of an assembly cannot be linear.
 Moreover, the 1000 Genomes project has generated new interest in the analysis of a population genome.

-Please fill in the registration form if you are interested in participating or willing to give a talk.
+Please fill in the registration form if you are interested in participating.

 Nonexclusive list of relevant topics